deinstapel/eks-rolling-update/CONTRIBUTING.md

 * Document new code
 * End files with a newline.

-Happy Coding from the HelloFresh Engineering team!
+Happy Coding from the deinstapel team!